The authors of 'Europe by Rail: The Definitive Guide for Independent Travellers', share some of their favourite autumn rail journeys.

 The former monastery of Chorin, less than an hour away from Berlin by train © hidden europe.

-Our home city of Berlin has enough treats to fill a lifetime.
+Berlin has enough treats to fill a lifetime.
 But few visitors to the German capital take time to explore Berlin’s serenely beautiful hinterland which is at its very best in October.
 The mixed forests north-east of the city are easily reached by train.
 Take the hourly train from Berlin Hauptbahnhof to Chorin (a 45 min journey), from where it’s an enjoyable walk through magnificent woodland to the beautiful ruins of the former monastery at Chorin.

 Good weather often lingers in eastern Germany well into autumn so there’s still time to take the train to Bad Saarow (just under an hour from Berlin by train) where there are daily boat trips on Scharmützelsee right through October, and then on weekend days only until the end of November.